dicai/blog/_posts/2021-02-14-schwartz-theorem-posterior-consistency.md

 Then we will present Schwartz's theorem, one of the primary foundational tools for establishing posterior consistency.

-## Implications of consistency

-Posterior consistency -- which represents convergence of the posterior towards perfect knowledge -- has several implications:

-1. *Frequentist connection*: if the posterior is consistent, then (under some additional technical conditions on the metric used for convergence) the posterior mean is consistent.

-2. *Bayesian connection*: two Bayesian with different priors will have "merging opinions" iff posterior consistency holds.
-Here a merging opinions refers to the two posteriors of the Bayesian getting closer and closer and we observe more data.

 # Modeling assumptions

 We consider a model class given by a space of densities \\(\mathcal{P}\\)